Lake Hayes A&P Show

-11. Only the Judge, Stewards and Secretary are permitted inside the ring while the exhibits are being judged.
+11. Only the Judge, Stewards, show photographers and Secretary are permitted inside the ring while the exhibits are being judged.

 12. The Judges are empowered to withhold prize money or awards in any section or class in which there is not sufficient merit.

 13. Competitors in local events must permanently reside within 30km of the shores of Lake Wakatipu.

 14. All protests in writing to be lodged with the Secretary, accompanied with a deposit of $25 within 30 minutes of adjudication.
 If in the opinion of the Committee such protest is deemed frivolous, the deposit will be forfeited.
 The decision of the Dispute Committee will be final.